zilliztech/zdoc/docs/tutorials/data-import/use-bulkwriter-for-data-import.md

 To use **BulkWriter**, follow these steps:

 1. Install the latest PyMilvus and get your dataset.
-    - To install the latest PyMilvus or upgrade your PyMilvus to the latest version, refer to xx.
+    - To install the latest PyMilvus or upgrade your PyMilvus to the latest version, refer to [Install SDKs](./install-sdks).

     - To download the example dataset in CSV format from Kaggle, visit [this link](https://www.kaggle.com/datasets/shiyu22chen/cleaned-medium-articles-dataset), log in, and click the **Download** button in the upper right corner.